Sounds & Calls

 The Tawny Owl (Strix aluco) is a medium-sized owl species common throughout the United Kingdom & much of Europe.

+What does a Tawny Owl sound like?
 The typical ‘hooting’ call of the Tawny Owl consists of a quavering first note ‘twoo’, followed by a pause then a tremolo second note which falls in pitch – these ‘hoot’ calls are usually made by the male.
 Female Tawny Owls make often make sharp “kee-wick” sounds.
 Male & female Tawny Owls make these calls in duet, creating the iconic “twit twoo” sound which many people know this species for.

 Tawny Owls are a nocturnal species and their calls are most frequently heard at night, although they can occasionally be heard during their day calling from their roosts.